Your registration time is assigned based on your cumulative or overall grade point average (GPA) and status as a student.

 Students who have applied and been admitted to a limited enrolment program and later register for courses outside their declared program, will be de-registered from those courses.

-If you have been admitted to a limited enrolment program and are unsure as to what courses to register for, please consult the Program and Course Catalogue or an Academic Advisor.
+If you have been admitted to a limited enrolment program and are unsure as to what courses to register for, please consult the Program and Course Catalogue (link needed) or an Academic Advisor (link needed).

 What do I do if I want to change my program of study after I have been admitted to Douglas College?

-Step 1: Check the Program and Course Catalogue “Admission Type” details for your program of choice.
+Step 1: Check the Program and Course Catalogue (link needed) “Admission Type” details for your program of choice.

 Step 2: Follow the directions noted below based on the Admission type for the program you want to declare/change into: